Middlesbrough: Administrative history

-Middlesbrough was historically a township in the civil parish of West Acklam in the Langbaurgh Wapentake of Yorkshire.
-Despite having no church building, a perpetual curacy of Middlesbrough was created in 1744, also covering the neighbouring township of Linthorpe, and the curacy of Middlesbrough gradually came to be treated as a civil parish.
+Middlesbrough was historically a township in the civil parish of West Acklam, in the Langbaurgh Wapentake of Yorkshire.
+Despite having no church building, a perpetual curacy of Middlesbrough was created in 1744, also covering the neighbouring township of Linthorpe; the curacy of Middlesbrough gradually came to be treated as a civil parish.

 After construction of the modern town began in 1830, there was a need for more urban forms of local government.
-In 1841 a body of improvement commissioners was set up covering the township of Middlesbrough and part of the township of Linthorpe.
-The commissioners were superseded in 1853 when the same area was made a municipal borough.
+In 1841, a body of improvement commissioners was set up covering the township of Middlesbrough and part of the township of Linthorpe.
+The commissioners were superseded in 1853, when the same area was made a municipal borough.
 The borough boundaries were extended in 1858, 1866 and 1887.
 When elected county councils were created in 1889 under the Local Government Act 1888, Middlesbrough became a county borough.
 It was then independent from the new North Riding County Council, whilst remaining part of the North Riding of Yorkshire for ceremonial purposes.

-By this time, the borough covered the civil parish of Middlesbrough and parts of the parishes of Linthorpe (where the old township had been made a separate parish in 1866), Marton, and West Acklam.
-The Local Government Act 1894 said that parishes could no longer straddle borough boundaries, and so the parish of Middlesbrough was enlarged to cover the whole borough.
+By this time, the borough covered the civil parish of Middlesbrough and parts of the parishes of Linthorpe (where the old township had been made a separate parish in 1866), Marton and West Acklam.
+The Local Government Act 1894 said that parishes could no longer straddle borough boundaries and so the parish of Middlesbrough was enlarged to cover the whole borough.